hind-sagar-biswas/neumorphism/README.md

 **Dark Shadow:** `#a2a2a2`

 ## License

-The template has been licensed under `GNU GPLv3`
+The template has been licensed under `GNU GPLv3` open source license.

 ## Author

 _Hind Sagar Biswas_

 Website: [thecoderaptors.cf](https://thecoderaptors.cd/)